 Community groups can host programs in Nevada public libraries to showcase DRI’s green boxes and other Science Alive curriculum and gather local feedback.
 Community groups can use the Nevada XR Libraries pilot partners to provide access to augmented and virtual reality STEM content to amplify understanding of science, technology, engineering and mathematics.

-Tammy Westergard is deputy State Librarian at the Nevada State Library, Archives and Public Records (NSLAPR).
+Tammy Westergard is (at the time of this summit) deputy State Librarian at the Nevada State Library, Archives and Public Records (NSLAPR).
 Her great passion is advancing educational opportunities through the library.
 She helped spearhead statewide initiatives in workforce development, extended reality, and library development.
 Prior to coming to NSLAPR, she was the library district director for a 15-branch system in southern Oregon, and both the deputy director and interim director at the Carson City Library.
 Ms. Westergard holds an MLS from the University of North Texas and was recognized as an “agent of change” among a national list of 2016 Movers & Shakers profiled in Library Journal.

 Discover what is clear and what is not